mdn/content/files/en-us/web/javascript/guide/grammar_and_types/index.md

 Global variables are in fact properties of the _global object_.

-In web pages, the global object is {{domxref("window")}}, so you can set and access global variables using the `window.variable` syntax.
-In all environments, you can use the [`globalThis`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis) variable (which itself is a global variable) to access global variables.
+In web pages, the global object is {{domxref("window")}}, so you can read and set global variables using the `window.variable` syntax.
+In all environments, the [`globalThis`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis) variable (which itself is a global variable) may be used to read and set global variables.
+This is to provide a consistent interface among various JavaScript runtimes.

 Consequently, you can access global variables declared in one window or frame from another window or frame by specifying the `window` or `frame` name.
 For example, if a variable called `phoneNumber` is declared in a document, you can refer to this variable from an `iframe` as `parent.phoneNumber`.